Financing Your Education

 - Military Service and Minnesota Tax Information: The 2008 omnibus tax bill (Laws 2008, ch.
 366) provided for a new income tax credit for past military service.
 The credit equals $750 for qualifying individuals.
 It is nonrefundable and is subject to an income limitation.
 The credit takes effect beginning in tax year 2009 and will first be claimed on tax year 2009 returns filed in 2010.

 - American Opportunity Credit: Find out more about how you may be able to earn a tax credit of up to $2,500 for out-of-pocket expenses related to your education including textbooks and other course materials paid during the taxable year.
-For an overview at a glance, view the Textbook Tax Credit Flyer
+For more details, view Education Tax Credits

 - Hope Credit: The Hope credit applies towards the first two years of post-secondary education tuition and fees.
 The maximum yearly credit that you may receive is $1800.
 The new American Opportunity Credit has replaced the Hope Credit for most taxpayers.
 However, a larger Hope credit ($3,600 maximum) is available for students meeting the special rules for the Midwestern disaster areas.